danchoi/soywiki/README.markdown

 You can delete the current page with `:SWDelete` (shortcut: `:SWD`).

-`:SWRename [new name]` renames the current page.
+`:SWRenameTo [new name]` renames the current page.
 Make sure the new name is valid CamelCase.
 You can put a namespace in front of the new name as `namespace.` or `namespace/`.
 If you omit the namespace, the current namespace is assumed.